StrangeRanger/customized-unix-terminal/docs/index.md

 ## Neovim Resource File

-Due to the extensibility and community of Neovim, I have chosen it as my primary text editor, favoring it over the traditional Vi or Vim.
-Below are the configurations for my `init.vim` file, which is located in the `~/.config/nvim/` directory.
-The configurations are divided into two sections: with and without vim-plug plugins.
+Due to Neovim's extensibility and active community, I have chosen it as my primary text editor, preferring it over the traditional Vi or Vim.
+Below are the configurations for my `init.vim` file.
+The configurations are organized into two sections: one with plugins and one without.

-### With Vim-Plug Plugins
+### With Plugins

-The following configurations modify the behavior and appearance of vim.
-To use these settings, you'll first need to install [vim-plug](https://github.com/junegunn/vim-plug#installation), a plugin manager for vim.
-While other vim package managers can be used, the configurations are tailored specifically for vim-plug.
+The following configurations modify the behavior and appearance of Neovim.
+To use these settings, you'll first need to install [vim-plug](https://github.com/junegunn/vim-plug#installation), a plugin manager for Vim.
+While other Vim package managers are available, these configurations are specifically tailored for vim-plug.

 After installing vim-plug, copy the code below into your `~/.config/nvim/init.vim` file.
-With `init.vim` open in `nvim`, initiate the plugin installation by entering `:source %` and `:PlugInstall` as separate commands.
-This will prompt vim-plug to begin the installation of the plugins outlined in the configurations below.
+With init.vim open in Neovim, initiate the plugin installation by entering `:source %` followed by `:PlugInstall`.

 /// admonition | Note

-When using `:source %`, you can ignore any errors that might occur, as they are (most likely) a result of nvim looking for the plugins that have yet to be installed.
+When using `:source %`, you can safely ignore any errors that may appear, as they are most likely caused by Neovim searching for plugins that have not yet been installed.

 ///

 /// details | Vim Plugin Information
     type: info

-Here is a list of all the plugins listed in `init.vim`, along with a description of what they do.
+Below is a list of all the plugins included in my `init.vim`, each accompanied by a description of its functionality.

 {{ read_csv("includes/csv/neovim-plugin-info.csv") }}

 ///

 ```vim title="init.vim"